 - The organization is created and a default tenant is created for it.
 To find out more about tenant management, see About Tenants.

-Run the installer to install Studio, the Robot, and the Assistant.
-To use interactive sign in, make sure to select the advanced installation and deselect the option to Register as Windows Service for the Robot.
+Run the MSI installer and, when prompted to choose what to install, select Studio to install Studio, the Robot, and the Assistant.
+If you open the advanced options of the installer, make sure not to select the option Register as Windows Service for the Robot.

 Use the following links to access product documentation: